26 Types of Bats Found In Texas! (ID GUIDE)

 southeastern myotis range map

 The Southeastern Myotis are a crucial food source for the Barred Owl during nesting season.
-Interesting, when it’s not the nesting season, the owls tend to leave the bats alone.
+Interestingly, when it’s not the nesting season, the owls tend to leave the bats alone.

 This species is unique compared to other bats in Texas because females primarily have twins.
 Most other bats only have one offspring.